m-schillinger/DDPM-dome272/README.md

 - image_size: size of the HR image; default 64; can be set to smaller values to enable faster training
 - shuffle: defines the shuffle argument in pytorch's dataloader; True or False; default True
 - resolution_ratio: ratio of resolution HR image / LR image; default 4
+- folder_prefix: prefix of folder name in which results should be saved

 ## Repeat experiments on wind data
 ### Training